JamFox/quartz.jamfox.dev/content/The Power Of Now.md

 >Jesus attempted to convey directly, not through discursive thought, the meaning of presence, of self-realization.
 He had gone beyond the consciousness dimension governed by time, into the realm of the timeless.
 The dimension of eternity had come into this world.
 Eternity, of course, does not mean endless time, but no time.
 Thus, the man Jesus became Christ, a vehicle for pure consciousness.

->The “second coming” of Christ is a transformation of human consciousness, a shift from time to presence, from thinking to pure consciousness, not the arrival of some man or woman.
+>The "second coming" of Christ is a transformation of human consciousness, a shift from time to presence, from thinking to pure consciousness, not the arrival of some man or woman.

 >**Never personalize Christ.** Don't make Christ into a form identity.
 Avatars, divine mothers, enlightened masters, the very few that are real, are not special as persons.